osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 Configuring XRootD Authorization
 ================================

-!!!bug "OSG 3.5 EL7 version compatibility"
-    There is an incompatibility with EL7 < 7.5 due to an issue with the `globus-gsi-proxy-core` package

 XRootD offers several authentication options [security plugins](https://xrootd.slac.stanford.edu/doc/dev50/sec_config.htm) to validate incoming credentials, such as bearer tokens, X.509 proxies, and VOMS proxies.